wharton/chef-coldfusion10/README.md

 * `['url']` - If defined, the installer will be downloaded from this location. (no default)
 * `['cookbook_file']` - If defined, a cookbook file with this name, i.e. "ColdFusion\_10\_WWEJ\_linux32.bin", must be available in this cookbook's `files/default` directory.
 You must download the installer from adobe.com and place it in this directory. (no default)
-* `['local_file']` - If defined, the full path to the installer binary on the chef node, i.e. "/tmp/ColdFusion\_10\_WWEJ\_linux32.bin".
-This can be useful if you have some way to distribute the installer to target hosts before provisioning.
+* `['local_file']` - If defined, the the installer binary must be available on the the chef node at this path, i.e. "/tmp/ColdFusion\_10\_WWEJ\_linux32.bin".
+This can be useful if you have some way to distribute the installer to chef nodes before provisioning.
 For example you may keep a single copy of the installer on your Vagrant host workstation and make it availble to all you Vagrant guests via a shared folder. (no default)

 Additional settings: